ThomasLegleu/RoboND-Kinematics-Project/writeup_template.md

 ![alt text](IMAGES/1.png)

-where l, m and n are orthonormal vectors representing the end-effector orientation along X, Y, Z axes of the local coordinate frame.

-Since n is the vector along the z-axis of the gripper_link, we can say the following
+where l, m and n are orthonormal vectors, n is the vector along the z-axis of the gripper_link:

 Px, Py, Pz = end-effector positions